Introduction

 Historical Overview of Squash's Olympic Bids

-Formal efforts gained momentum after 1986, when the IOC officially recognized squash as a sport, enabling it to bid for a place in the Games.
-From the 1992 Barcelona Olympics up to Paris 2024, squash failed in nine consecutive Olympic bid cycles.
-The timeline below summarizes the major attempts and outcomes.
+Squash's pursuit of Olympic inclusion dates back decades.
+The first known push came as early as 1947, lobbying unsuccessfully for the 1952 Helsinki Games.
+Formal efforts gained momentum after 1986, when the IOC officially recognized squash, enabling it to bid.
+From the 1992 Barcelona Olympics to Paris 2024, squash failed in nine consecutive Olympic bid cycles.

 | Games | Outcome | Details |